kukuu/notifications/README.md

-# Rich Media Notifications
+# Notifications

-This is a rich interactive customer engagement for Gamification, Ecommerce and a PHP implementation.
+This is a PHP implementation of a rich interactive customer engagement Cloud based  SaaS Notification  platform for Ecommerce and Gamification.

 The application delivers Text and Video from a Cloud based SaaS platform.
 The system allows text messages and videos to be delivered to Internet connectivity devices and requires a log-in access control for an Administrator and a Tennant.
 The application is  a multi-tenancy system and requires Tenant ID and API key to access and create a Notification.